Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ## Overview

 The MONAI Deploy Workload Manager (MWM) is the central hub for the MONAI Deploy platform.
-It routes received medical data from MONAI Informatics Gateway (or your custom ingestion service) to MONAI applications based on user-defined rulesets using the Data Discovery Service.
+It routes received medical data from MONAI Informatics Gateway (or your custom ingestion service) to MONAI applications based on user-defined rulesets using the App Discovery Service.
 It is also responsible for monitoring application execution statuses and routing any results produced by the applications back to the configured destinations.

 ## Purpose